mattheww/gomill/gomill_docs/playoffs.rst

   Matchup('gnugo-l1', 'fuego-5k', board_size=13, komi=6)

-Defaults for matchup settings (other than :pl-setting:`id` and :pl-setting:`name`) can be specified at the top level of the control file.
+Defaults for matchup arguments (other than :pl-setting:`id` and :pl-setting:`name`) can be specified at the top level of the control file.

 The :setting:`board_size` and :setting:`komi` arguments must be given for all